Basic Accounting Terms

 #7 – Fixed Assets

-Fixed assets are tangible resources that are used by an organization for carrying out daily operations of a business such as land, plant and equipment, furniture and fixtures, buildings, machinery, etc. which are not purchased with an intention to be sold in short term.
+Fixed assets are tangible resources that are used by an organization for carrying out daily operations of a business such as land, plant and equipment, furniture and fixtures, buildings, machinery, etc. which are not purchased to be sold in the short term.

 #8 – Ledger